brian1917/illumio-terraform-example/README.md

 # Illumio Terraform Example

 ## Description
-Example of creating labels and unmanaged workloads from JSON files using Terraform.
+Example of creating labels and unmanaged workloads from JSON files using Illumio Terraform provider.

 ## Input Files
 See `input_files` directory for two JSON files that define labels and unmanaged workloads.

 ## Terraform Version
-Testing completed on Terraform 1.4.6
+Testing completed on Terraform 1.3.2

 ## Example Command
 ```